-- a.
-The use of travel adaptors and multi-plug devices in your room or anywhere in the Residence, including the shared kitchen, is permitted only when the adaptor or device is made to Australian Standards and bought in Australia.
-It is prohibited to use items that do not meet these Standards or are purchased outside of Australia. - b.
-An item not meeting these Standards increases the chance of causing a fire alarm, which will trigger an automatic fire alarm fine (refer to schedule of fees) and/or causing damage which will incur additional costs for any maintenance fees. - c.
+- 2.4.1.
+The use of travel adaptors and multi-plug devices in your room or anywhere in the Residence, including the shared kitchen, is permitted only when the adaptor or device is made to Australian standards and bought in Australia.
+It is prohibited to use items that do not meet these standards or are purchased outside of Australia. - 2.4.2.
+An item not meeting these standards increases the chance of causing a fire alarm, which will trigger an automatic fire alarm fine (refer to Schedule of Fees) and/or causing damage, which will incur additional costs for any maintenance fees. - 2.4.3.
 If during a routine inspection (see clause 2.1), an adaptor or power board is found that does not meet these requirements, it will be confiscated and returned when you vacate.
-You may also incur a fine. - d.
+You may also incur a fine. - 2.4.4.
 We do recommend you undertake electrical testing and tagging of your items to give yourself assurance on the safety of your electrical items.

-- e.
-For fire safety and electrical loading limitation, you are not permitted to have the following electrical items in your room, unless allowed by Residence Management.

-- · Heaters of any description.

-- Cooking equipment, including toasters and rice cookers (Laurus and Packard Wing occupants excepted).
+Contact the residence Front Desk to request a Test and Tag. - 2.4.5.
+For fire safety and electrical loading limitation, you are not permitted to have the following electrical items in your room, unless allowed by Residence Management: - Heaters of any description; - · Cooking equipment, including toasters and rice cookers; - · Air-conditioning units; - · Washing machines or dryers; - · Electric blankets; - Irons; - Double adaptors (only power boards with overload protection, bought in Australia and meeting Australian standards may be used); or - Any electrical item not listed above but which could reasonably be expected to pose a fire hazard.

-- · Air-conditioning units.

-- · Washing machines or dryers.

-- Electric blankets.

-- · Irons.

-- Double adaptors (only power-boards with overload protection, bought in Australia and meeting Australian Standards may be used).

-- Any electrical item not listed above but which could reasonably be expected to pose a fire hazard.